MaximFedarau/My-projects-in-school/README.md

-### This repo contains:
+<h1 align="center">What is there?🧐</h1>

-- My early (beginner level) projects, which I made in middle school + mini guides and hints to each action there.
+- My earliest (beginner level) projects, that I did in high school + there are mini-guides for each of them.
-- Lectures + lessons materials (conspects, keynotes, videos and etc.).
+- Lectures + lesson materials (notes, keynotes, videos and etc.).